Rowland-Hall-Iron-Lions/SMITE/README.md

 method.
 You should append the name of your state directly after the method names, as to make them unique.

+When you are done with your assignment, please close your issue.

 **Have fun, and don't screw up.**

 ## NOTICE